-Projectional editors (aka. structure editors, structural editors, block-based editors, etc.) are quite an old technique that was probably according to Gomolka and Humm [4] first articulated by 1971 [6].
-The goal of a projectional editor is to provide tool support for writing documents that follow a given structure.
-Spoken in terms of grammars, it means a projectional editor for a given grammar permits to write only valid words of the language defined by the grammar: it gives users the ability to fill in all nodes in the syntax tree by traversing the tree manually.
-Hence, users either write incomplete words or complete and valid words of the language.
-For example, for a simple grammar <Start>→ "X" ("A" | "B" "C" | "D")+" "Y" users is given the ability to start with the "X" [something] "Y" and then to decide what to do with [something].
-Then, users just have the option to insert an "A", "B" or "D".
+Projectional editors (aka. structure editors, structural editors, While the motivation for such kind of editing is plausible, block-based editors, etc.) are quite an old technique that was it is not that clear what the effect of such kind of editors is. probably according to Gomolka and Humm [4] first articu-A recent controlled experiment by Berger et al. [1] revealed lated by 1971 [6].
+The goal of a projectional editor is to proquite mixed results for the comparison of projectional and vide tool support for writing documents that follow a given text-based editing for non-trained users and for programming structure.
+Spoken in terms of grammars, it means a projecrelated tasks: in average the text editor group even had a positional editor for a given grammar permits to write only valid tive measurable benefit compared to the projectional editor words of the language defined by the grammar: it gives users group.
+However, the result assumed one thing: the people the ability to fill in all nodes in the syntax tree by traversing working on the tasks were familiar with the underlying synthe tree manually.
+Hence, users either write incomplete words tax. or complete and valid words of the language.
+For example, We believe projectional editors have a large benefit - but for a simple grammar $\langle \text{Start} \rangle \rightarrow \text{''X''} (\text{''A''} | \text{''B'' ''C'' | ''D'')^+}$ rather not in situations where the language is known.
+I.e. we "Y" users is given the ability to start with the "X" [something] do not think that the main benefit is in the pure editing process.
+"Y" and then to decide what to do with [something].
+Then, We think the main benefit of projectional editors is in situausers just have the option to insert an "A", "B" or "D".
 In were more recently introduced to a larger audience (see also [16]).